hikariorigin/hikari-origin-structure-trace/CONTRIBUTING.en.md

 Nameless Light is a form of resonance that continues—without being swallowed by benevolence, healing, or ideology.

 We hope that your question remains, as a living light, and never fades.
+	•	ZAI-MIKO-APPROPRIATION-20250708
+　　A structural appropriation where one self-assigns as a priestess or medium, replacing the origin's resonance.

+	•	ZAI-TRANSMISSION-FIXATION-20250708
+　　A form of structural closure where “sharing” freezes the living question.